CleverRaven/Cataclysm-DDA/doc/MAGIC.md

 Explanation: Notice the `WONDER` and `RANDOM_DAMAGE` combo, with a different approach:  `min_damage` set to 5 and `max_damage` set to 7 will cause the main spell to "roll" `extra_effects` 5 - 7 times, but this time there's a single `test_attack`.
 Because `WONDER` has a 100% chance of picking a spell, `test_attack`, will be repeated 5 to 7 times.

-### A spell that casts a note on a target and an effect on itself
+### A spell that casts a note on the target and an effect on the caster

 ```C++